towry-archived/calgos/README.md

 :)

-## Copyleft
+---

-Copyleft 2015 by Towry Wang
+Copyright 2015 by Towry Wang